telerik/kendo-ui-core/docs/framework/hierarchicaldatasource/overview.md

 ---
 title: Overview
-page_title: HierarchicalDataSource component in Kendo UI framework
+page_title: Overview | Kendo UI Hierarchical Data Source
-description: See how to represent hierarchical data using HierarchicalDataSource component, an extension of Kendo UI DataSource.
+description: "Learn how to represent hierarchical data using the Kendo UI HierarchicalDataSource component, an extension of Kendo UI DataSource."
+slug: overview_hierarchical_datasourcecomponent
+position: 1
 ---

-# Overview
+# HierarchicalDataSource Overview

-The HierarchicalDataSource component extends the [DataSource component](/api/framework/datasource), allowing representation of hierarchical data.
-This help topic assumes that you are familiar with the Kendo UI DataSource, and builds upon that knowledge with information that is specific to hierarchical data.
+The Kendo UI HierarchicalDataSource component extends the [DataSource component](/api/javascript/data/datasource), allowing the representation of hierarchical data.
+This article assumes that you are familiar with the Kendo UI DataSource, and builds upon that knowledge with specific information about hierarchical data.

 ## Getting Started

+### Bind HierarchicalDataSource to Local Data

+#### Create the HierarchicalDataSource and bind to local data

-### Creating a HierarchicalDataSource bound to local data
+The example below demonstrates how to create a `HierarchicalDataSource` component bound to local data.

+###### Example

     var categorizedMovies = [ {
           categoryName: "SciFi",